 Rocketpunk is a dark, violent present-day science fiction genre using some Retro-future space technology.
 Rocketpunk is set mostly in orbit.
 Conflict in space is a common theme.
 Rocketpunk isn't a well-developed genre.

-catastrophic event.
-While it is often a future envisioned in the past,
+other catastrophic event.
+While it is often a future envisioned in the

-this document wouldn't be helpful for it.
-Post-apocalyptic works seldom
+past, this document wouldn't be helpful for it.
+Post-apocalyptic works

-planets (or even stars).
+stars).
 This document is surprisingly useful.
-Both
+Both retro-future and

-retro-future and pulp-style science fiction draw from the same era for
+pulp-style science fiction draw from the same era for their culture.

-their culture.
-Pulp science fiction used a similar technology, but
+Pulp science fiction used a similar technology, but added fantastic

-added fantastic weapons and spacecraft.
-The biggest difference lies in
+weapons and spacecraft.
+The biggest difference lies in subject matter.

-subject matter.
-The visionaries wrote predictions while the pulp
+The visionaries wrote predictions while the pulp writers wrote

 "Retro-future" and "Steampunk" are sometimes used interchangably or as generic terms for many of these genres.